pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 others.
 The first reason is that the order of memory reads and writes can affect performance, and the second is that different structure of iterations can cause the compiler to generate better code.

-I think the effect of memory access order is unlikely to be big -- after all, we deliberately made input buffer small enough to fit into the cache.
+I think the effect of memory access order is unlikely to be big -- after all, we deliberately made the input buffer small enough to fit into the cache.
 The processor has several levels of [cache](http://en.wikipedia.org/wiki/CPU_cache), the fastest of them being also the smallest -- [level 1 cache](http://www.cpu-world.com/Glossary/L/Level_1_cache.html).
-Our processor belongs to the [Sandy Bridge](http://en.wikipedia.org/wiki/Sandy_Bridge) family and has L1 data cache of 32 Kbytes.
+Our processor belongs to the [Sandy Bridge](http://en.wikipedia.org/wiki/Sandy_Bridge) family and has the level 1 (L1) data cache of 32 Kbytes.
 That's more than enough for the entire input buffer, all output buffers and all the references.
 However, cache bank conflicts may cause some uncached memory access even when there is cache space available.
 That's why some effect of memory access re-ordering is possible, but the difference in code generation has more chances to affect